 Digestion is the complex process of turning the food you eat into nutrients, which the body uses for energy, growth and cell repair needed to survive.
 The digestion process also involves creating waste to be eliminated.

-The digestive tract (or gut) is a long twisting tube that starts at the mouth and ends at the anus.
+The digestive tract (or gastrointestinal tract) is a long twisting tube that starts at the mouth and ends at the anus.
 It is made up of a series of muscles that coordinate the movement of food and other cells that produce enzymes and hormones to aid in the breakdown of food.
 Along the way are three other organs that are needed for digestion: the liver, gallbladder, and the pancreas.

 Food's Journey Through the Digestive System